awsr/PS-StreamXRef/README.md

 **-Offset** (*default 0*) sets the starting offset for search results when **-XRef** is a name.

-**-Force** tells the cmdlet to skip reading from the internal lookup cache.
+**-Force** tells the function to skip reading from the internal lookup cache.

 **-ApiKey** (*required 1st time in session if not set*) accepts your API key (for Twitch this is the "Client ID").

+**-ExplicitNull** tells the function to explicitly return a value of `$null` when encountering a [specified error](https://github.com/awsr/Get-TwitchXRef/blob/module/docs/Find-TwitchXRef.md#notes).